MephestoKhaan/HandPosing/README.md

 You could also download the latest stable package in the [releases section](https://github.com/MephestoKhaan/HandPosing/releases/).
 But the method above is the preferred one.

-There is a full Unity Project to serve as a game-demo [here](https://github.com/MephestoKhaan/HandPosing_demo)

 Please refer to the [Wiki](https://github.com/MephestoKhaan/HandPosing/wiki) for guidance.
 You can also find the full code documentation [here](https://mephestokhaan.github.io/HandPosing/Documentation/html/annotated.html)